Maronato/vue-toastification/README.md

 - Swipe to close 👌
 - Use your custom components or JSX as the toast body for endless possibilities!
 - Create custom experiences with the `onClose` and `onClick` hooks
+- Custom toast filtering and enqueueing with lifecycle hooks
 - Remove toasts programmatically
 - Update toasts programmatically
 - Define behavior per toast